Carmen Basilio

-In 1957, The Ring magazine named Basilio Fighter of the Year, while the Boxing Writers Association of America (BWAA) named him Fighter of the Year in 1955 and 1957.
-He also holds the distinction of being in The Ring magazine's Fight of the Year in five consecutive years (1955-59), a feat unmatched by any other boxer.
+In 1957, The Ring magazine named Basilio Fighter of the Year and he won the Hickok Belt, a trophy that was awarded to the top professional athlete of the year.
+The Boxing Writers Association of America (BWAA) named him Fighter of the Year in 1955 and 1957.
+Basilio also holds the distinction of being in The Ring magazine's Fight of the Year in five consecutive years (1955–59), a feat unmatched by any other boxer.

 In 2002, Basilio was voted by The Ring magazine as the 40th greatest fighter of the last 80 years.
 He was inducted into the International Boxing Hall of Fame in the inaugural class of 1990.

+Early life

+Basillio was born and raised in Canatota New York.
+His parents were Italian immigrants, and he was one of ten children.
+His family owned an onion farm where he worked during his youth, his family faced economic difficulties as many immigrant families did during the Depression-era and World War II years.
+This upbringing instilled in Basilio a strong sense of toughness and resilience.

+After high school, Basilio enlisted in the U.S. Marine Corps during World War II.
+While stationed at Camp Lejeune in North Carolina, he began boxing for the Marines, competing in inter-service bouts.
+This military experience gave him discipline and introduced him to a structured fighting environment that would set the stage for his professional career.
+Then after receiving an honorable discharge and heading back home Basilio started his professional boxing career.